HOFT: Householder Orthogonal Fine-tuning: Experimental details

 \subsection{Mathematical reasoning experiments with quantized models}

-For experiments in mathematical reasoning with quantized models, we employ a NVIDIA H100 GPU for training LLaMA2-7B and LLaMA3.1-8B models.
+For experiments in mathematical reasoning with quantized models, we employ a NVIDIA H100 GPU for training all models.

 Models are quantized using NF4 and double quatization.
 For all experiments, the rank $r$ was set to 16, and a dropout of 0.05.
 The optimizer employed was AdamW with Linear LR Scheduler.
 For Orca-Math dataset, all models were trained for 2 epochs using a batch size of 4 and accumulation step of 1.
 For GSM8K dataset, all models were trained for 3 epochs using a batch size of 4 and accumulation step of 1.
 The number of warmup steps was set to 100.
 The adapted layers were Query, Key and Value.
 We provide in Table \ref{tab:lr_math} the learning rates used per model and per PEFT method.